Papidonghae/Papidonghae/README.md

 ## Hi there 👋 Welcome ##

 Hello!👋 I'm **Neil Y. Magsumbol**.
 I am from Laurel, Batangas.
-Graduated at Batangas State University - JPLPC Malvar with a degree on Bachelor of Science in Information Technology, Major in Business Analytics.
+Graduated at Batangas State University - JPLPC Malvar.🏫
+With a degree on Bachelor of Science in Information Technology, Major in Business Analytics.🎓